keebio/keebio-docs/docs/via.md

 ### Layers/FN

 If you hover over a layer option, VIA will give you a brief bit of information about what it does.
-For more in-depth knowledge about what a layer is and how to use them, see [A Primer on Layers](https://thomasbaart.nl/2018/12/06/qmk-basics-how-to-add-a-layer-to-your-keymap/#A_primer_on_Layers).
+For more in-depth knowledge about what a layer is and how to use them, see [How to Work with Small Keyboards](https://blog.splitkb.com/how-to-work-with-small-keyboards/).

 Layers are numbered starting from 0, where 0 is your main layer that is normally accessible without doing anything special.